gulshan4kainth/softsec/RMAP_TAMARIN_REPORT.md

 ## 1. Scope & Objectives

-We model the RMAP 3‑message handshake with an explicit encrypted link delivery step (M4).
-This flow produces a per‑recipient secret link (modeled as a fresh term) used later to fetch a personalized watermarked PDF.
+We model the core three‑message RMAP registration / issuance flow responsible for producing a per‑recipient secret link (128‑bit value) that is later used to fetch a personalized watermarked PDF.
 We aim to analyze:

 1. Confidentiality of the issued secret link term (no attacker knowledge).
 2. Mutual authentication (basic agreement) between Client and Server over nonces and identity.